 Diamonds come in a rainbow of many different colors.
 These colors include colorless, yellow, brown, red, green, blue and black.
 Some of these colors are extremely rare (red, green, blue) and others are more common (colorless, yellow, brown, black).
 The darker brown and black colors are the most common and for many years were considered only suitable for industrial uses.
 In the last few years these darker colors are starting to appear in jewelry.
 They are sometimes marketed as “champagne” and “black diamonds”.
 Most of the diamonds used in jewelry sold in the United States fall into the colorless to near colorless classification.
 The colorless diamond is the most highly valued, with the value of the diamond decreasing with increasing yellowness.
 Again, color does not tell the whole story when it comes to quality.

 Clarity refers to flaws within the diamond.
 Diamonds are a product of nature and no two are identical.
-Some of the types of flaws commonly seen in diamonds include bubbles, crystals of other minerals, carbon grains, fractures or “feathers”. (very tiny fractures that look like a feather).
+Some of the types of flaws commonly seen in diamonds include bubbles, crystals of other minerals, carbon grains, fractures or “feathers” (very tiny fractures that look like a feather).
 An internally flawless diamond is very valuable and the value of the diamond decreases with the total number and size of the flaws.
-Again, Clarity alone doesn't tell the whole story when it comes to diamond quality.
+Again, Clarity alone does not tell the whole story when it comes to diamond quality.